signalfx/smart-gateway-helm-chart/helm/signalfx-smart-gateway/README.md

 Smart Gateway config.
 They are passed in directly and so additional gateway / distributor configurations that are not in the [values.yaml] can be set by directly specifying the path through these objects.
-Please refer to the [SignalFx Smart Gateway Deployment Guide][6] for more information about configurations for the gateway.
+Please refer to the [SignalFx Smart Gateway Deployment Guide][f] for more information about configurations for the gateway.
 Please note that `listeners` and `forwarders` will be merged into their corresponding fields in `gateway.conf` and `distributor.conf`. `gateway.conf.TargetClusterAddresses` and